theomessin/laravel-devcontainer/readme.md

 Any Extensions will also run in the same container, meaning that intellisense will use the same php-cli configuration!

 `laravel-devcontainer` currently ships with:
-- `php:8.0-cli-alpine` workspace with composer, pgsql, and redis.
+- `php:8.0-cli-alpine` workspace with composer, pgsql, redis, and nodejs.
 - `php:8.0-fpm-alpine` container with phsql and redis extensions.
 - `nginx:1.21-alpine` preconfigured for your Laravel application.
 - `postgres:13-alpine` preconfigured with the default Laravel credentials.